csswizardry/csswizardry.github.com/_posts/2016-11-28-nesting-your-bem.md

   <figcaption><a href="/wp-content/uploads/2016/11/graph-specificity-01.png">View full size/quality</a></figcaption>
 </figure>

-As soon as we nest the BEM classes, like so:
+As soon as we nest the Element classes, like so:

     .nav-primary { }